 Digitization of payments can be a tool to transform a poverty-stricken developing nation into a digital economy.
 ATMs and online payment methods reduce bank staff workloads and operational costs.

-However, lack of banking and financial literacy in Nepal is obstructing people from adopting banking habit.
+However, the lack of banking and financial literacy in Nepal is obstructing people from adopting banking habits.
 A large chunk of the Nepali population still does not have access to formal banking channels, let alone the newer alternatives.
 Only 45% of the adult population in Nepal has an account in a financial institution.

 Currently, 510 out of a total of 753 local levels have access to commercial banks.
 In its latest budget, the government has announced to launch a campaign to open a bank account for all Nepalis within a year.
 If banking and financial literacy is provided on top of bank accounts, adoption of banking is expected to see a huge boost.